 How to Organize Original Documents and Forms of Solicitation

-Once we have found an RFP that our team is qualified to compete for, our first step is to simply understand what the entity has provided through the original documents and forms of solicitation.
+Once we have found an RFP that our team is qualified to compete for, our first step is simply to understand what the entity has provided through the original documents and forms of solicitation.

 Often, the issuing body will list their postings on their website, especially if a government agency sends them.
 These listings will usually contain the original solicitation and a slew of other documents.
 Understanding what to do with all of these files will be the first step in our journey that will culminate in our successful submission.